 - Your mental health problem is long lasting

 - You have tried all other treatments and they have failed, including psychiatric medication and electroconvulsive therapy (ECT).

-If you are in this situation, your psychiatrist could offer to refer you to a psychosurgical team for an assessment.
-The psychosurgical team is made up of everyone who would be helping to look after you, including the anaesthetist and the neurosurgeon.
-Good practice guidelines state that:
+If you are in this situation, your psychiatrist could offer to refer you to a multidisciplinary team for an assessment.

 Where is NMD performed?